yachabach/UdaSecurity/starter/README.md

 ### Splitting Things Up

 1. Use either maven or your IDE to create a new maven project that will be the parent project for the two modules you will be creating.
-1. Inside of the parent project, create one module for your Security Security and one module for your Image service. (*Note: Use one parent pom at the top level and one child pom for each module.*)
+1. Inside of the parent project, create one module for your Security Security and one module for your Image com.udacity.catpoint.image. (*Note: Use one parent pom at the top level and one child pom for each module.*)
 1. Move all components into their proper modules.
 1. Update dependencies in the poms so that shared dependencies are in the parent pom, but unshared dependencies are in the child poms.
 1. Use the pluginManagement tag in the parent pom to set the latest versions for the core plugins used by the maven lifecycle, such as the maven-compiler-plugin.